 Article 3: Countering organized crime shall implement the fundamental strategy of comprehensively governing the country according to law, adhere to the overall national security perspective, and build a system with Chinese characteristics for combating, preventing, and governing organized crime.

 Article 4: Countering organized crime shall persist in combining professional efforts with the mass line, integration with anti-corruption, integration with strengthening the establishment of basic-level organizations to strike early while the problem is small, to uproot all evil, to merge punishment and prevention, and to address symptoms and causes.

 Article 5: Efforts to counter organized crime are to be in strict accordance with the Constitution and Laws, have the fact as their basis and the law as their measure, implement the criminal policy of blending leniency with severity, respect and protect human rights, and preserve the lawful rights and interests of citizens and organizations.

 Article 6: Supervision organs, public security organs, people's procuratorates, people's courts, judicial-administrative organs, and other relevant state organs shall actively cooperate with each other on the basis of their division of labor to jointly complete efforts to counter organized crime in accordance with law.

-Article 7: All units and individuals have the obligation to provide assistance to, and cooperate with relevant departments in carrying out counter-organized crime work.
+Article 7: All units and individuals have the obligation to provide assistance to and cooperate with relevant departments in carrying out efforts to counter organized crime.